mozilla-services/heka/docs/source/config/index.rst

     against a message matcher.
 Defaults to 1000, i.e. duration will be calculated for one message out of 1000.

+.. versionadded:: 0.6
+- pidfile (string):
+    Optionally specify the location of a pidfile where the process id of the running hekad process will be written.
+The hekad process must have read and write access to the parent directory (which is not automatically created).
+On a successful exit the pidfile will be removed.
+If the path already exists the contained pid will be checked for a running process.
+    If one is found, the current process will exit with an error.

 Example hekad.toml file
 =======================